quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 * A free [Quix account](https://portal.platform.quix.ai/self-sign-up){target="_blank"}.
 * An [InfluxDB account](https://www.influxdata.com/products/influxdb-cloud/serverless/){target=_blank}.

-You also need to [create a project](../../../create/create-project.md) with an environment.
+You also need to [create a project](../../../create/create-project.md) with an environment, or simply use your default environment.

 ## Create your InfluxDB bucket